Mumbai Indians: Team name, motto and logo design

-The motto of the team is "Duniya Hila Denge Hum...", which translates to We will rock the world.
-The first anthem of Mumbai Indians was based on this motto, wherein the Bollywood actor Hrithik Roshan was enlisted for a promotional video campaign.
+The team motto is "Duniya Hila Denge Hum...", which translates to We will shake the world However recently team is also prioritizing "One Family" due to franchise expansion in many Leagues like SA20, ILT20, MLC and recently in The Hundred.
+The first anthem of Mumbai Indians was based on this motto, featuring a promotional campaign led by Bollywood actor Hrithik Roshan.